1. How much does it cost?

 same as a Montana student.

 Yes, online classes are eligible for financial aid (FAFSA) but not for scholarships or tuition waivers.
 Financial aid can take up to six weeks to process so if you are planning on applying, do so early.

 http://www.ccconline.org/books/ Several of the courses now have a digital content fee, that is built into the course.
 This means this will be included in your tuition and you will not have to buy a hard copy of the book.

 4. How and where do I pay?

-Payment in full is due by the last day to drop a class.
-For Spring 2013, that date is February 6.
+Payment in full is due by the last day to add a class.
 Payment is done through the business office at (406) 377-9400.

 5.Who do I talk to about what classes to take?